Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Interdisciplinary perspective, Scholarship, Communication, Critical thinking, Cultural

 understanding, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-Students who successfully complete the paper will demonstrate an understanding of theory of complexity and systems thinking and how this informs strategy and governance, leadership and teamworking and how to successfully implement change.
+Students who successfully complete the paper will demonstrate an understanding of the principles and practice of systems thinking and how this informs strategy, leadership and teamworking, and how to successfully implement change.